OER and Online Resources Evaluation Checklist

 Project Type: Resource Evaluation Checklist

-Audience: Instructional deisgners or faculty evaluating learning resources.
+Audience: Instructional designers or faculty evaluating learning resources.

 Project Description